When working at a digital marketing agency, as we do here at Kanuka Digital, you help many clients to realise their online marketing goals.

 While organic rankings may fluctuate, the best thing you can do to retain your position is not to panic.
 Just ensure your website is optimised, mobile friendly and serving your customers well.

-First of all, We can start by submitting your website to Google and directories with high domain authority and low spam scores.
+Firstly, we can start by submitting your website to Google and directories with high domain authority and low spam scores.
 Setting up Google My Business also helps for businesses with a physical location.

 #5 Suddenly pausing SEO activity